 2. Teaching Effective Communication Techniques:

-- Demonstrate practical strategies for active listening and conflict resolution
+Demonstrate practical strategies for active listening and conflict resolution.
+Provide role-playing opportunities to practice new skills.
+Offer feedback and suggestions for improvement.

 3. Promoting Healthy Family Dynamics: